 Pete Shaw and Graham Roberts, respective Chairs, updated the delegates on progress made through the Bourne Rivulet and Upper Itchen Initiatives.

 2015 6 November 2015 – The theme of this year’s Forum was the historical significance of chalk streams and their modern day management in terms of conservation, fishing and watercress farming.
 The Environment Agency outlined their aspirations for improving chalk stream headwaters in Hampshire and the audience heard about research aimed at ensuring sustainable watercress farming.
 The Forum also provided an opportunity for the regular updates on the Bourne Rivulet and Upper Itchen initiatives.
-Click here to view the presentations from Forum.
-The proceedings will be posted shortly.
+Click here to view the presentations from the 2015 Forum.

 2014 7 November 2014 – Following feedback from attendees at last year’s Forum, this year’s took a broader look at the conservation of chalk streams.
 This theme was taken up through presentations on the important role chalk streams and their valleys play for migrant birds through to the conservation of white clawed crayfish.
 We were also delighted to have secured the participation of Peter Marren (alias British Wildlife’s famous ‘Twitcher in the Swamp’) as our keynote speaker who, amongst other things, brought some pithy views on the question of sewage in chalk stream headwaters.
 As usual, the Forum provided an opportunity for updates on the Bourne Rivulet and Upper Itchen initiatives.
 Watercress farm discharge permitting and phosphorus research were covered.
 Click here to view proceedings: 2014 Vitacress Conservation Trust Chalk Stream Headwaters Forum Proceedings